-The town is located right by the sea, against Keri Beach, from where you can rent boats and diving equipment or hire scuba diving instruction There is a good selection of mid-range hotels in the area, as well as several restaurants and cocktail bars.
+The town is located right by the sea, against Keri Beach, from where you can rent boats and diving equipment or hire scuba diving instruction There is a good selection of mid-range hotels in the area, as well as several restaurants and cocktails bars.

 Most of the popular tourist sites around the peninsula are closer to the village of Keri.
 The most famous structure in the area is the historic Keri Lighthouse.
-The still functioning lighthouse is a well photographed site and if you make the effort to walk out to it you will be rewarded with some stunning views over the water and surrounding landscape.
+The still-functioning lighthouse is a well-photographed site and if you make the effort to walk out to it you will be rewarded with some stunning views over the water and surrounding landscape.

 The Keri Caves at the southern end of the peninsula are beautiful but only accessible by boat.
 Some boast trip visits the area, or you can hire your own boat from Keri Town.

 There are many more options for accommodation available in Keri Town than the village, as well as more amenities.
 If you choose to stay in this area for more than a day or two you would benefit from staying in the larger town and visiting the village and surrounding sights by car, taxi, or bus.